 X509 Client Certificate Authentication - MQTT Security Fundamentals

 Welcome to part six of MQTT Security Fundamentals.
-The topic of today’s MQTT Monday is X509 client certificates.
-Learn how to add an additional layer of security to MQTT with X509 client certificates and find out the challenges of using this approach.
+In this post, we will discuss how to add an additional layer of security to MQTT with X509 client certificates and find out the challenges of using this approach.
 In our previous post, we looked at the basics of TLS and MQTT.
 If you’re not familiar with TLS, we recommend that you read that post first.

 Recap of TLS and X509 certificates